utaresearch/claimbuster-spotter/adv_transformer/README.md

 Please see [`requirements.txt`](bert-adversarial/requirements.txt) for a list of required Python packages.
 You may use `pip3 install -r requirements.txt` to install them at once.

+Also it might be required to execute `spacy download en` to complete the spacy installation.

 ## Experimental Setup

 * Intel(R) Xeon(R) CPU E5-2695 v4 @ 2.10GHz